Chapter 7: The Shera

 I’m not sure what separates chapter 8-1 from 8-2 that prevents 8-2 from simply being chapter 9, but this is what the internet says, so that’s what I’m going to repeat.

 Mission 8-2 mostly feels like filler and isn’t really notable.
-One of the only notable objectives was one where you have to cover a WRO soldier as he jimmies an electronic lock, even though the two of you are divided by a force field.
+One of the only memorable objectives was one where you have to cover a WRO soldier as he jimmies an electronic lock, even though the two of you are divided by a force field.
 Defending him is optional but pays off big time in the form of the game’s first “G Report.”
-These reports exist mostly to promote the upcoming Crisis Core and talk about Genesis in a vague, “we’re not finished writing yet” sort of way.
+These reports exist mostly to promote the upcoming Crisis Core, and to talk about Genesis in a vague, “we’re not finished writing yet” sort of way.
 By collecting all three, you also unlock the game’s secret ending, which meant we were Marathon-obligated to find them.
-As to the text contents of the G Reports themselves, numbers 1 and 2 are entirely promotional, and only Report 3 tells you anything you can’t guess after the first mission of Crisis Core.
+As to the text contents of the G Reports themselves, numbers 1 and 2 are entirely promotional, and only Report 3 tells you anything you won’t have worked out after the very first mission of Crisis Core.

 I’m serious, though, 8-2 has no reason to exist, and I’m going to jump straight ahead to the boss battle just so we can wrap it up.
 This, at least, was not filler: a showdown with Rosso, who apparently survived her encounter with Cloud completely unscathed.
 Somehow.

 Somehow, despite our absolute garbage performance against Rosso and the secondary objectives, we pulled through with an A on this mission… and not much cash.
-While we strongly considered converting our EXP to cash, we stuck to our guns in the end, and used our tiny secondary objective payout to buy about half our needed healing supplies and a whole twenty pistol bullets.
+While we strongly considered converting our EXP to cash for once, we stuck to our guns in the end, and used our tiny secondary objective payout to buy about half our needed healing supplies and a whole twenty pistol bullets.
 Deeee-lightful.